 VALUES – what are the words that describe your company/team?

-STRATEGIES – what do you need to do, to establish and profitably operate your company or business?
+STRATEGIES – what do you need to do, to establish and profitably operate your company?

 Before you start your business planning, consider the following: